 As the location of the oldest university in the English-speaking world, Oxford is home to some of the most beautiful, historic streets in England.
 Combined with its vibrant, student-led nightlife scene, there’s plenty to keep everyone entertained here, both day and night.

-Being quite a small city, most of the main attractions of Oxford are within walking distance of one another.
-Despite this, there are many distinct neighbourhoods to choose from when deciding where to stay in Oxford.
+Being quite a small and walkable city, most of the main attractions of Oxford are within walking distance of one another.
+Despite this, there are many distinct neighborhoods to choose from when deciding where to stay in Oxford.

 If you’re more interested in taking advantage of the city’s famous nightlife, then trendy Jericho, just north of central Oxford, is the choice for you.
 Here you’ll find tons of pubs, bars, restaurants, and clubs, to keep you entertained well into the night.

-If you are travelling with family, Park Town, with its open spaces, quieter streets, and close proximity to the city centre, is a prime choice.
+If you are traveling with family, Park Town, with its open spaces, quieter streets, and close proximity to the city center, is a prime choice.
 There’s plenty of green space for kids to run around, and all the major sights are within comfortable walking distance.

 |💎 Best luxury hotel:||The Randolph Hotel, by Graduate Hotels|